-Finally, the participants receive 1 card to present their ideas on:

-The moderator collects the cards and clusters them on the board, no individual presentations.

-The group interprets the collective learning by discussing the results on the boards

-- o What do you see? (describing / diagnosing) - o What does it mean?
+- Finally, the participants receive 1 card to present their ideas on: - o How will you utilize the network? - The moderator collects the cards and clusters them on the board, no individual presentations. - The group interprets the collective learning by discussing the results on the boards - o What do you see? (describing / diagnosing) - o What does it mean?
 Do you recognize patterns? (interpreting / sense-making)